TOSIT-IO/tdp-website/content/reports/250718-contributors.md

 # Notes from July 18th, 2025

-The branch-hive-4.0.0-fix and branch-1.3.0-SNAPSHOT-basic branches have been published
+The hive branch-4.0.0-fix and hbase branch-1.3.0-SNAPSHOT-basic branches have been published

 ## Pull Requests